cse-sim/cse/doc/src/records/top-members.md

 **exShadeModel=*choice***

-Specifies exterior shading model.
-NOTE: not SHADE for windows??
+Specifies advanced exterior shading model used to evaluate shading of [PVARRAYs](#pvarray) by [SHADEXs](#shadex) or other PVARRAYs.
+Advanced shading is not implemented for building surfaces and this setting has no effect on walls or windows.

 **Choice**    **Effect**
 ------------- ---------------------------------
-PENUMBRA        Detailed PVARRAY shading???
-NONE            Advanced shading calculations are disabled
+PENUMBRA        Calculate shading using the Penumbra model NONE            Disable advanced shading calculations
 ------------- ---------------------------------

   **Units**   **Legal Range**         **Default**    **Required**   **Variability**